BaPSF/bapsf_motion/docs/glossary.rst

    motion list
    motion lists
-      A motion list is a 2-D, :math:`M \times N` array containing the list of positions a given probe drive is supposed to move through during a data run.  :math:`M` represents the number of positions the probe must move to and :math:`N` must me equal to the number of axes of the probe drive.
+      A motion list is a 2-D, :math:`M \times N` array containing the list of positions a given probe drive is supposed to during a data run.
+      :math:`M` represents the number of position the probe must move to and :math:`N` must me equal to the number of axes of the probe drive.

    motion list item
-      Terminology referring to the `xarray.DataArray` or the class/ instance object that manages that `~xarray.DataArray` in the :term:`motion builder` `xarray.Dataset`.
-Also see
-      |MotionBuilder| and `~bapsf_motion.motion_builder.item.MBItem`.
+      Terminology referring to the `xarray.DataArray` or the class/ instance object that manages that `~xarray.DataArray` in the :term:`motion list` `xarray.Dataset`.
+Also see |MotionBuilder| and `~bapsf_motion.motion_builder.item.MBItem`.

    motion space
-      The :math:`N`-D space the probe drive moves in, e.g. the :term:`LaPD` volume.
+      The :math:`N`-D space the probe drive moves in.

    point layer
    point layers
       See :term:`motion layer`

    probe
-      The plasma diagnostic, target, etc. that will be moved by the :term:`probe drive`.
+      The plasma diagnostic, target, etc. the will be moved by the :term:`probe drive`.

    probe drive